Table of Contents

 To get started on Invention, you must have the following skills up to level 80.

-The Invention skill goes up to level 120, however the experience curve is different in order to make early levels slower and higher levels faster.
-Despite the curve, Level 99 is around 36 million experience, and level 120 is around 80 million experience.
-Total experience possible in the skill remains 200,000,000 like other skills.
+The Invention skill goes up to level 120, however, the experience curve is different in order to make early levels slower and higher levels faster.
+Despite the curve, Level 99 is around 36 million experience and level 120 is around 80 million experience.
+Like other skills, total experience possible in the skill remains 200,000,000.

 Once you have the required levels, head to the building carved out of the mountain rock North of Falador.

 Upon entering the Invention Guild, Doc will be on your far right, and Grubfoot will be on your left with his Mind-controlled monkey butler.
 Doc will introduce the beginnings of Invention and then point you in the direction of the Workbench, which is right next to him to begin the tutorial.
 The tutorial will add a charge pack, inventor's tools, and a material pouch to your toolbelt.